chiranthkothari/chiranthkothari/README.md

 ##### NOW

 - ✨ Learning backend development with NodeJS;
-- 💰 Planing to build an 'Expense manager' with ReactJS & NodeJS;
+- 💰 Planing to build an expense manager with ReactJS & NodeJS;

 ##### BIO